 Which Bali visa is right for you?

-To know which visa is right for you when planning your trip to Bali, it’s key to be sure of the period of time you prefer to stay for.
+Knowing which visa is right for you when planning your trip to Bali is key to being sure of the period of time you prefer to stay.
 The main options for tourists visiting Bali are:

 1. Free Tourist Visa Bali (30 days)

 Do you need a visa for Bali?
 No, but only if you’re not staying longer than 30 days.
 Bali, Indonesia, is free to enter without a visa, you will only get a date stamp in your passport on your arrival day.
 Stay up to a maximum of 30 days but note that you will not be able to extend your stay with this free tourist visa.
 Extending is only possible with a Visa on Arrival (read below).
 The penalty for overstaying is IDR 1,000,000 per day (70 USD).

 2. Visa on Arrival Bali (up to 60 days)